reg31/opus/README.md

 # opus

-Daily build of the opus codec, taget is to be fast and minimal, feel free to clone the project.
+Daily build of the opus codec, target is to be fast and minimal, feel free to clone the project.

 This build includes binaries for: